Quotation marks in English: Ending the sentence

 With narration of direct speech, both styles retain punctuation inside the quotation marks, with a full stop changing into a comma if followed by attributive matter, also known as a speech tag or annunciatory clause.
 Americans tend to apply quotations when signifying doubt of veracity (sarcastically or seriously), to imply another meaning to a word or to imply a cynical take on a paraphrased quotation, without punctuation at all.

 Typographical considerations

 Primary quotations versus secondary quotations

 Primary quotations are orthographically distinguished from secondary quotations that may be nested within a primary quotation.
 British English often uses single quotation marks to identify the outermost text of a primary quotation versus double quotation marks for inner, nested quotations.
 By contrast, American English typically uses double quotation marks to identify the outermost text of a primary quotation versus single quotation marks for inner, nested quotations.

 British usage does vary, with some authoritative sources such as The Economist and The Times recommending the same usage as in the US, whereas other authoritative sources, such as The King's English, Fowler's, and New Hart's Rules, recommend single quotation marks.
-In journals and newspapers, quotation mark double/single use often depends on the individual publication's house style.
+In journals and newspapers, whether double or single quotation marks are used often depends on the individual publication's house style.